Close Menu

 According to a recent Deloitte study, outdated public perceptions are hindering the recruitment of key new workers for smart manufacturing.
 A shortage of skills poses an enormous hurdle for manufacturers and could potentially slow their economic expansion.

-Accounting Job Opportunities in Canada
+Customer Service Job Opening in Canada

 The manufacturing sector is at an important juncture.
 If it wants to attract the stable, skilled workforce necessary for economic growth and global competitiveness, it must align public perceptions with reality.